 By Staff Reports

-(Victor Valley)– For the third time, Cal State San Bernardino welcomed back about 300 male African-American and Latino 10th graders on Friday, May 4, for the university’s annual Black and Brown Conference held at the university’s Santos Manuel Student Union.
+(Victor Valley)– Cal State San Bernardino welcomed about 300 male African-American and Latino high school students for the university’s fourth annual Black and Brown Conference held at the university’s Santos Manuel Student Union on Friday, Nov.
+2.

-About 60 CSUSB staff, faculty, administrators, students, visitors and university mascot Cody Coyote formed a “Coyote Mob” as they stood along both sides of a walkway leading to the student union, giving high-five greetings with chants of “Welcome Scholars” as the young men made their way to check in for the conference.
+CSUSB staff, faculty, administrators, students, visitors and university mascot Cody Coyote formed a welcome “Coyote Mob” as they stood along both sides of a walkway leading to the student union, giving high-five greetings and shaking hands with the high school visitors as they walked to the start of the conference.

-The initial conference began three years ago when these young men — who come from five Inland Empire school districts in Colton, Fontana, Rialto, San Bernardino and Victorville — were in eighth grade.
-The program was implemented to provide the students with early college awareness, preparedness and information to increase the number of African-American and Latino males who enroll and graduate from college.
+The initial conference began four years ago when the young men — who came from five Inland Empire school districts in Colton, Fontana, Rialto, San Bernardino and Victorville — were in the eighth grade.
+The program was created to provide the students with early college awareness, preparedness and information to increase the number of African-American and Latino males who enroll and graduate from college.

 The conference featured keynote speakers, breakout workshops and tours of the campus focusing on various topics that included admissions, cultural capital, self-actualization, financial management, health and wellness, sense of belonging, and social justice.
 The day also included a conversation with law enforcement.